swagclan-bot/swagclan-v4-bot/README.md

 # SWAGCLAN
 Swag clan is a modular discord bot written in discord.js.
 It has a lot of features, being fully integrated with lichess and using APIs for many services.

+See https://swagclan.thechimp.store/help for a list of commands and examples of how to use them.

 ## Installation

 ### Prerequisites
 * [Node.js](https://nodejs.org) (v14+)
 * [NPM](https://npmjs.org) (Installed with node.js)
 * [Git](https://git-scm.org) (Optional, for downloading updates)
+* [Deno](https://deno.land) (Optional, for a secure JS environment command)
 * A command prompt of your choice.
 * A text editor of your choice.
 * A discord bot created at https://discord.com/developers/applications (with a bot user)